MileHacker Logo

 • Book flights, high-speed rail tickets (especially), and popular hotels well ahead of time.

-• Early booking often brings better pricing.
+• Early booking usually results in better pricing.

-• Confirm details to prevent last-minute stress.
+• Confirm details to prevent last-eleventh-hour worry.

 Local Insights